 A pie packed with venison and mushrooms (and no real hedgehogs)

 Don’t worry; I haven’t put real hedgehogs in this venison pie.
-Hedgehogs (also known as pied-de-mouton) are delicious wild mushrooms that are in season right now.
+In this case, hedgehogs (also known as pied-de-mouton) are delicious wild mushrooms.

 For the rough puff pastry: